ramthescnd/ramthescnd/README.md

  You can visit [my website](https://kais-corner.xyz) to see more!

-> Fun Fact: Every single electronic device that I own is in some way or form modded.
+> Fun Fact: Every single electronic device that I own is in some way or form modified.